Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 Along the way, you’ll pass the Fountain of Roland, where you can refill your water bottles.
 A short distance later, you’ll cross into Spain and enter Navarre.
 Many pilgrims miss the significance of this border crossing, but it’s worth stopping for a quick photo at the marker!

-Reaching the Highest Point & Descending to Roncesvalles (20-25 km)
+5. Reaching the Highest Point & Descending to Roncesvalles (20-25 km)

-Congratulations!
+Hopefully, you’ll be in fine fettle and continue on, up and around the Col!
+And congratulations!
 You’ve reached the highest point of Stage 1 at Col Lepoeder.

 From here, it’s all downhill to Roncesvalles.
-If you use walking poles, now is the time to adjust and lengthen them—they’ll help ease the strain on your knees during the descent.
+If you use walking poles, now is the time to adjust and lengthen them, they’ll help ease the strain on your knees during the descent.

 The views from the top are absolutely stunning.
 As you walk forward, you’ll leave the mountain scenery behind and begin your descent into Navarra, and onwards to Roncesvalles.